zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 This website was founded from [a sense that more is possible](https://www.readthesequences.com/A-Sense-That-More-Is-Possible)—that a sufficiently detailed understanding of [the laws](https://www.readthesequences.com/No-One-Can-Exempt-You-From-Rationalitys-Laws) of systematically correct reasoning would enable cognitive feats that would both [improve lives today](https://www.lesswrong.com/posts/jP583FwKepjiWbeoQ/epistle-to-the-new-york-less-wrongians) and help humanity confront the machine intelligence transition.

-It was understood, at the time, that this was an unnatural ambition that would require effort and probably psychological discomfort.
-That's why [the founding texts contained advice like](https://www.readthesequences.com/Crisis-Of-Faith):
+It was understood, at the time, that aspiring to systematically correct reasoning was an unnatural ambition that would require effort and probably psychological discomfort.
+As it [was written in the founding texts](https://www.readthesequences.com/Avoiding-Your-Beliefs-Real-Weak-Points):

+> People don't think about the real weak points of their beliefs for the same reason they don't touch an oven's red-hot burners; it's _painful_.

+Correspondingly, the founding texts advised [confronting the pain rather than fleeing from it](https://www.readthesequences.com/Crisis-Of-Faith):

 > Better to think of such rules as, "Imagine what a skeptic would say—and then imagine what they would say to your response—and then imagine what else they might say, that would be harder to answer."
 >